 The group has extensive experience handling labor and employment matters in the healthcare, financial/investment, retail, manufacturing, professional services, and transportation industries.
 We also advise and represent city governments, school districts, and similar political bodies throughout the country.

 Class Action, Collective Action, and Mass Plaintiff Cases

-HPY has substantial experience litigating complex class-action and collective action cases, both under the Fair Labor Standards Act and similar state laws.
+Hawkins Parnell has substantial experience litigating complex class-action and collective action cases, both under the Fair Labor Standards Act and similar state laws.
 Our lawyers have been involved in large employment discrimination and wage-hour matters for decades, and have deep insight into the unique challenges such cases bring with respect to discovery, document management, business disruption, and settlement.
 The team's experience includes:

 - Defending a national provider of homecare services in an FLSA collective action challenging the exempt status of more than 2,700 companion workers in two states.

 - Defending a state-law class action alleging violations of Georgia’s Minimum Wage Act.

 - Defending a class action arising under the California Labor Code alleging that more than 1,400 workers who resided on the work premises should be paid for time spent sleeping.

 - Defending a national healthcare provider in a class action arising under the California Labor Code alleging that housekeeping and laundry workers at a healthcare facility worked off the clock.